BrooksResearchGroup-UM/FastMBAR/docs/source/usage.rst

 :math:`A`.
 The vector :math:`v` is constructed as :math:`v = (N_1, N_2, ..., N_M)`.

-In FastMBAR, both the matrix :math:`A` and the vector :math:`v` have to presented be `numpy arrays <https://numpy.org/devdocs/user/quickstart.html>`_: :math:`A` is a two dimensional numpy array and :math:`v` is a one dimensional numpy array.
+In FastMBAR, both the matrix :math:`A` and the vector :math:`v` have to be `numpy arrays <https://numpy.org/devdocs/user/quickstart.html>`_: :math:`A` is a two dimensional numpy array and :math:`v` is a one dimensional numpy array.
 With the matrix :math:`A` and the vector :math:`v`, we can create a FastMBAR object